sravanthi87/terratest/examples/terraform-aws-s3-example/README.md

 This folder contains a simple Terraform module that deploys resources in [AWS](https://aws.amazon.com/) to demonstrate how you can use Terratest to write automated tests for your AWS Terraform code.
-This module deploys 2 [S3 Buckets](https://aws.amazon.com/s3/) - one S3 Bucket with enabled logging and versioning, and another "targetBucket" one to serve as a logging location for the first S3 Bucket.
+This module deploys 2 [S3 Buckets](https://aws.amazon.com/s3/) - one S3 Bucket with logging and versioning enabled, and another "targetBucket" one to serve as a logging location for the first S3 Bucket.
 This module gives both Buckets a `Name` & `Environment` tag with the value specified in the `tag_bucket_name` and `tag_bucket_environment` variables, respectively.
 This module also contains a terraform variable that will create a basic bucket policy that will restrict the "origin" bucket to only accept SSL connections.